bobleesj/command-line-cheatsheet/README.md

 ## Vim

+- S - delete line and substitute text (same as cc)
 - r - replace a single character.
 - i - insert before the cursor
 - I - insert at the beginning of the line